top of page

 History of Lower Back Pain

-The patient reports right side lower back pain that occasionally radiates into his right foot.
-He experiences numbness but notes no actual weakness or loss of sensation.
-He does not experience any bladder or bowel disturbances.
-Prior to his bike fit, his GP requested an MRI, which indicated a disc bulge between L5 and S1.
-He has been advised to manage his condition conservatively through physiotherapy unless his symptoms worsen.
+The client reports right-side lower back pain that occasionally radiates into her right foot.
+She experiences numbness but notes no actual weakness or loss of sensation.
+She doesn't experience any bladder or bowel disturbances.
+Prior to her bike fit, her GP requested an MRI, which indicated a disc bulge between L5 and S1.
+She has been advised to manage this condition conservatively through physiotherapy unless her symptoms worsen.

 Pain Triggers

-Riding longer than 5 miles aggravates his lower back pain, regardless of hand position.
-Although the discomfort doesn’t completely stop him from cycling, it certainly leads to stiffness by the end of his rides.
+Riding longer than 15 miles triggers pain in her lower back.
+Although the discomfort doesn’t completely stop her from cycling, it certainly leads to stiffness by the end of her bike ride.

 History of Right Hip Pain

-In addition to his lower back pain, the patient experiences pain in his right hip while cycling or squatting.
-Following the RTA, an X-ray revealed a bony spur in the hip joint.
-His surgeon recommended conservative management through physiotherapy but indicated the potential necessity for a total hip replacement in the future.
+In addition to her lower back pain, the patient experiences pain in her right hip while cycling or squatting.
+Following the cycling accident, an X-ray revealed moderate arthritis the right hip joint.
+Her surgeon recommended strength and conditioning through physiotherapy but indicated the potential necessity for a total hip replacement in the future.
 To delay this, the patient was advised to cease running.

 Hip Pain Triggers